ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Introduction

 The need for an understandable, scalable and resilient system that provides trustworthy transparency for various kinds of existing and emerging supply chains is a global one.
-This memo specifies the architecture for Transparency Service (TS) to systematically protect supply chains for digital artifacts.
+This memo specifies an architecture for Transparency Service (TS) to systematically protect supply chains for digital artifacts.

 Supply Chain Integrity, Transparency and Trust (SCITT) involves two complementary security guarantees: